Capitals beat Maple Leafs 5-4, tie series at 2 games apiece (Apr 19, 2017) | FOX Sports

 Capitals beat Maple Leafs 5-4, tie series at 2 games apiece (Apr 19, 2017)

+TORONTO (AP) Washington coach Barry Trotz tried Tom Wilson on his third line, and it paid off in a big way.

-TORONTO (AP) Tom Wilson and T.J.
-Oshie each scored two goals, and the Washington Capitals beat the Toronto Maple Leafs 5-4 on Wednesday night to tie their first-round playoff series at two games apiece.
+Wilson scored twice and saved a goal from his own net, and the Capitals beat the Toronto Maple Leafs 5-4 on Wednesday night to tie their first-round playoff series at two games apiece.

+”I think it’s that time of year, there’s been some fabulous heroes, not always the ones that you think are going to be there,” Trotz said. ”Obviously the big names are always there, but I just think he played the right way today.

+”He’s a growing young player who is physically very strong and he’s grown to be a good penalty killer and his game continues to grow.
+Real happy for him.”

-Alex Ovechkin added his third goal of the playoffs as the top-seeded Capitals regained momentum with the series shifting back to Washington for Game 5 on Friday night.
+T.J.
+Oshie also had two goals and Alex Ovechkin scored his third goal of the playoffs as the top-seeded Capitals regained momentum with the series shifting back to Washington for Game 5 on Friday night.
 Braden Holtby made 30 saves.

+”I think we got our heads on straight right now on how we want to play and unfortunately it’s taken us a couple games to get there,” Oshie said. ”So we want to improve on tonight and get even better, but I think tonight was a right step breathing-wise and it could be the same next game.”

+Wilson also scored the overtime winner in Game 1.
+The Toronto native had seven goals in 82 games this season.

 Zach Hyman, James van Riemsdyk, Auston Matthews and Tyler Bozak scored for Toronto, which was coming off a 4-3 overtime win on Monday night.
 Frederik Andersen stopped 22 shots.